agarioch/pharos/README.md

 ![Pharos Coding Exercise screenshot](/pharos-screenshot.png)

 # Setup
-- Check you have NPM and Node installed (preferably LTS version)
+- Check you have NPM and Node installed (preferably LTS version, using v17 may cause issues with react-scripts)
 - Clone the repository
 - Inside the root folder add a .env file with the server URL e.g.
 ```